enterheadlines/Equinoxwiththecloaker/README.md

 - Sleek & elegant design

 ## Updates
-Equinox is regularly updated, typically every 2 weeks, depending on the size of the update.
+Equinox is usually updated every 2 weeks, depending on the size of the update.
 See the official [Changelog](https://github.com/wrndxyz/Equinox/CHANGELOG.md) for a detailed list of updates by version number.

 ## Deployment
 At the moment, you can either run Equinox locally or Deploy with Vercel.
 I am trying my best to add more.